Buildings That Are Easy To Assemble & Meet Or Beat California Building Load Requirements

 Code requirements vary across the state of California, so it’s important to check with your local building department to find out what’s needed in your area.
-Once you find out what information you need, one of our building specialists can provide you some of the documents required by your city or county.
+Once you find out what information you need, one of our building specialists can provide you with some of the documents required by your city or county.

 Some locations in California have more complex building codes than others, but our building specialists can help you design your buildings accordingly to meet most code requirements.
-Many counties in California require California state stamped calculations, including:
+Many counties in California require California state-stamped calculations, including:

 - Contra Costa County

 - San Bernardino

 Your structure will come with SteelMaster State Stamped Engineered Blueprints that meet all California building load requirements.
 All designs and calculations are stamped by our licensed engineer with clearly diagrammed drawings of your building.

 Many mountainous regions require blueprints to include deeper frost depths than normal, which SteelMaster can design accordingly.
 For example, Mono and Pluma Counties and South Lake Tahoe require the footings of our buildings to be 18” below grade.

 Some counties, like Nevada County, require connection details to show how the parts of your structure go together.
 SteelMaster can help you meet this code requirement by providing these details on the blueprints.

 Meets International Building Code